 2. The Bell Witch Cave, Adams, Tennessee

 The Bell Witch is one of the oldest unexplained hauntings in US history, and even CBS News lists it as one of the most haunted places in America.
 Between 1817 and 1821, the Bell family of Adams, Tennessee was troubled by a poltergeist that pinched the children, laughed, sang, and made fruit appear out of thin air.
 The witch was sometimes said to be a neighbor who hated John Bell, the family patriarch.
 She swore to murder him and by some accounts, she succeeded.
 Others believe the witch was a poltergeist that never had human form.
 The Bell Witch promised to return to the Bell's descendants in 1935, although it is unclear whether she did.
 There are tours of the Bell Witch cave on John Bell's old property, with nighttime and daytime visits available.
+The cave is located at 430 Keysburg Road in Adams.

 3. The Stanley Hotel, Estes Park, Colorado